amirmvahed/The-Front-End-Toolkit-for-Back-End-Engineers/lessons/01-Introduction/A-intro.md

 - **JavaScript**: JavaScript adds interactivity and functionality to your web pages.
 Whether it’s validating forms, creating dropdown menus, or dynamically updating content, JavaScript handles it.
     - **Why It’s Important**: JavaScript brings your static pages to life, making them more interactive and engaging.

-- **jQuery**: A JavaScript library that simplifies tasks like event handling, animations, and AJAX interactions.
-    - **Why It’s Important**: jQuery makes working with JavaScript easier and faster, especially for common tasks.

 ## Why This Matters: The Benefits
 So, why should you care about front-end development if you’re already a back-end pro?
 Here’s why: